The 4 C’S of diamonds

 Diamonds get exponentially more expensive as they increase in size; 2 half carat diamonds will cost significantly less than a single 1 carat diamond.
 There’s no set per carat weight.

-1 carat is the dream size for many couples when creating an engagement ring, and will cost approximately $13,000 to $15,000 in a solitaire platinum setting.
+1 carat engagement ring is the dream size for many couples, and will cost approximately $13,000 to $15,000 in a solitaire platinum setting.

 If budget is an issue we can help create a 0.90 carat superior quality diamond ring that appears as big as a 1 carat ring, for $3,000 to $5,000 less.
 It’s all about choosing the right diamond.